Hicham-T/Vision-Chatbot/README.md

-# Vision-Chatbot-Image-Preprocessing
-This project features a Vision-Language Model (VLM) based chatbot, built using LangChain and Ollama, which interacts with images to answer questions and provide insights.
-Additionally, it includes image preprocessing techniques like Fourier Domain Filtering and Edge Detection to enhance image data for further analysis.
 # Vision Chatbot & Image Preprocessing

 This project integrates a **Vision-Language Model (VLM)** powered **chatbot** that interacts with images, answering questions and providing insights.
 It also includes **image preprocessing techniques** such as **Fourier Domain Filtering** and **Edge Detection** to prepare images for analysis.